 Bus to Mount Vesuvius

 Climbing Mount Vesuvius

 Visiting Pompeii can be done in a variety of ways, whether you drive, take a tour, or train a train.
 For our trip, we opted to take the train from Rome so we wouldn’t have to worry about driving in a foreign country or finding parking once we were there.

 One of the most complicated parts of visiting Pompeii is simply getting there.
-You can drive down, but a train is probably your best option.
-However, you will need to take multiple trains to get there.
+You can take a tour of Pompeii from Rome, drive down from Rome to Pompeii, but a train is probably your best option.
+However, you will need to take multiple trains to get to Ancient Pompeii.

 The first train you will take is a TrainItalia trip from Rome to Naples, and this may be the only one you want to purchase in advance.
 This is because if you purchase your return trip in advance, you will be limited on time and may feel the need to hurry.

 The return ticket will end up being more expensive if you do not buy it in advance, so you should decide what is more important to you.

 The Circumvesuviana Train from Naples to Pompeii